joelparkerhenderson/system-quality-attributes/doc/operability/index.md

 </span>

+**Define operable:** <span data-chatgpt-prompt="define operable (computers and software)">Operable in the context of computers and software means the ability of the system or program to function properly and as intended.
+It refers to the capability of the hardware or software to perform its intended tasks without experiencing any errors or issues.
+An operable system or program is one that works efficiently and offers the expected functionality to the user.</span>

 ## See Also

 * [Wikipedia: Operability](https://wikipedia.org/wiki/Operability)

 * [Dictionary]()

-* [OpenAI: operable](https:://openai.com): <span data-chatgpt-prompt="define operable (computers and software)">Operable in the context of computers and software means the ability of the system or program to function properly and as intended.
-It refers to the capability of the hardware or software to perform its intended tasks without experiencing any errors or issues.
-An operable system or program is one that works efficiently and offers the expected functionality to the user.</span>